emedia-project/paris_rb/README.md

 ## Installation

-In your Paris project, add the following dependency in your `rebar.conf` :
+In your Paris project, add the following dependency in your `rebar.config` :

 ```erlang
 {paris_rb, ".*", {git, "https://github.com/emedia-project/paris_rb", "master"}}